richmahn/en_tn/jer/front/intro.md

 #### How should the title of this book be translated? ####

 The traditional title of this book is "The Book of Jeremiah" or just "Jeremiah."
-Translators may also call it the "The Book about Jeremiah" or "What the Prophet Jeremiah said."
+Translators may also call it the "The Book about Jeremiah" or "What the Prophet Jeremiah Said."
 (See: [[rc://en/ta/man/translate/translate-names]])

 #### Who wrote the Book of Jeremiah? ####